manhattan-blueprint/Manhattan-Server/README.md

 `> mysql -u DATABASE_USERNAME -p < /database/create.sql`

 Where `DATABASE_USERNAME` will depend on your local MySQL server credentials.

+Additionally, to preload the database with developer accounts for adding and removing resources, a second script will need to be run.
+Contact myself, @smithwjv, for the `dev.sql` script, and place it in the database directory, running it as before:

+`> mysql -u DATABASE_USERNAME -p < /database/dev.sql`

 ### Configuration files